-- 7. Closing the Loop: Review of Previous Assessment Findings and Changes - A. What is at least one change your program has implemented in recent years as a result of assessment data?
-We are moving to the embedded Canvas learning objectives assessments. - B. How has this change/have these changes been assessed?
+7. Closing the Loop: Review of Previous Assessment Findings and Changes

+A. What is at least one change your program has implemented in recent years as a result of assessment data?
+We have moved to the SPS course learning objectives assessments and have moved away from the Canvas internal assessment tool.

+B. How has this change/have these changes been assessed?

-Faculty provided quantitative and qualitative feedback at the end of the term (eight week terms) they taught the course.
-The embedding of the Canvas learning outcome assessment will be evaluated next assessment cycle on its implementation.
+Faculty provided quantitative and qualitative feedback at the end of the term (eight-week terms) when they instructed the course.